Hotmoka/hotmoka/tutorial/Takamaka.md

 This exception states that a transaction failed because some investor invested less than 1,000 units of coin.
-Note that the exception message reports the cause (a `require` failed) and the message includes the program line in the source code of the contract where the exception occurred: line 27 of `GradualPonzi.java`, which is
+Note that the exception message reports the cause (a `require` failed) and includes the source program line of the contract where the exception occurred: line 27 of `GradualPonzi.java`, that is

 ```java
 require(amount.compareTo(MINIMUM_INVESTMENT) >= 0,